neil-edelman/boxes/readme.md

 Compiling with all warnings turned on in some compilers is an endless race with the `lint`-like warnings.
 Most of them are super-useful, but some are not.
-You may have issues with, for example, `_CRT_SECURE_NO_WARNINGS`, `-Wno-comma`, `-Wno-logical-op-parentheses`, `-Wno-parentheses`, `-Wno-shift-op-parentheses`.
+One may have issues with, for example, `_CRT_SECURE_NO_WARNINGS`, `-Wno-comma`, `-Wno-logical-op-parentheses`, `-Wno-parentheses`, `-Wno-shift-op-parentheses`.